 - Taxation.
 E-commerce taxes are complex and confusing since they vary across different delivery locations.
 Failure to understand what is required can lead businesses to expose themselves to tax risks.

 If you are an E-commerce company, you are bound to encounter some forms of risks.
 Some will require your utmost dedication to mitigate them, while others are nonconsequential.
-To guarantee the long term survival of your business, use a risk assessment matrix to quickly identify what could go wrong, and estimate the potential damage that could arise from the event occurrence.
+To guarantee your business’s long-term survival, use a risk assessment matrix to quickly identify what could go wrong and estimate the potential damage that could arise from the event occurrence.
 This way, your eCommerce business will be in a position to prioritize the most significant threats and mitigate them early.